nylas/exchangelib/README.md

 # Create a list of (account, attendee_type, exclude_conflicts) tuples
 accounts = [(account, 'Organizer', False)] a.protocol.get_free_busy_info(accounts=accounts, start=start, end=end)

+# Get searchable mailboxes.
+This method is only available to users who have been assigned
+# the Discovery Management RBAC role.
+for mailbox in a.protocol.get_searchable_mailboxes():
+    print(mailbox)
 ```

 ### Troubleshooting